 *Histology One semester (1/2 unit of credit) This course is designed to study the normal microscopic structure and function of cells and tissues that make up the organs and organ systems of the human body.
 Observation skills will be developed through laboratory work.
 Prerequisites: Human Anatomy and Physiology

 Endocrinology One semester (1/2 unit of credit) This is an advanced human biology course.
 The objective is to provide a concise, yet systematic account of the endocrine system, its hormones, glands and target tissues.
 Emphasis will be placed on current advances of scientific research in the field.
 The study of this course will serve as a gateway to further studies and possibly an eventual entry into a health care related field.
-Prequisites: Human Anatomy and Physiology or Molecular and Cellular Biology and one year of Chemistry
+Prequisites: Human Anatomy and Physiology and one year of Chemistry

 Genetics One semester (1/2 unit of credit) This course serves as an introduction to the study of genetics.
 We will discuss classical Mendelian inheritance patterns, as well as the relationship between genes and traits.
 We will learn about how genes function and how they are controlled and regulated.
 Finally, we will discuss the nature of genetic variation and how it contributes to the variation of populations of organisms and their long-term evolution.
 Prerequisites: General Biology or equivalent